simplenodeorm/simplenodeorm/README.md

-Simple ORM framework for Node.js that has been tested on Oracle but can support other databases with some minor changes.
-See included simplenodeorm.pdf for implementation and design details.
+Simple Oracle ORM framework for Node.js See included simplenodeorm.pdf for implementation and design details.

 1. ensure node.js 10.5 or above installed